Semrush helps you:

 Backlinko – YouTube ranking factors study

-And we found a significant correlation between ranking in YouTube and user engagement.
+And we found a significant correlation between ranking in YouTube and viewer engagement.

 Specifically, we found that comments: